zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Mathematical Functions.md

 ## Maxcomputerte2.0 New Extended Mathematical Functions {#section_izz_qzm_vdb .section}

 With the upgrade to MaxCompute 2.0, some mathematical functions have been added to the product.
-If a new function uses a new data type, you must add the following set statement before using the new functions SQL statement:
+If a new function uses a new data type, add the following set statement before using the new functions SQL statement:

 ```
 set odps.sql.type.system.odps2=true;